xdmushui/partner-center-sdk/develop/customer-usage.md

 ---
-title: Customer Usage Budgeting
+title: Customer usage resources
 description: Customers with usage-based subscriptions may have a monthly use budget, which sets a limit on their maximum usage and allows the partner to track their usage over time. ms.assetid: 268C7AF5-3A95-451F-8092-033A3E8126F2 ms.date: 12/15/2017 ms.localizationpriority: medium
 ---

-# Customer Usage Budgeting
+# Customer usage resources

 **Applies To**

 - Partner Center
 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 Customers with usage-based subscriptions may have a monthly use budget, which sets a limit on their maximum usage and allows the partner to track their usage over time.
 Customer usage numbers are estimates, not final values, and they should not be used for billing purposes.

-## <span id="CustomerMonthlyUsageRecord"></span><span id="customermonthlyusagerecord"></span><span id="CUSTOMERMONTHLYUSAGERECORD"></span>CustomerMonthlyUsageRecord
+## <span id="CustomerMonthlyUsageRecord"/><span id="customermonthlyusagerecord"/><span id="CUSTOMERMONTHLYUSAGERECORD"/>CustomerMonthlyUsageRecord

 Represents the estimated monetary cost of a customer's usage in the current month.

 | Property         | Type               | Description                                                              |
 |------------------|--------------------|--------------------------------------------------------------------------|